harishankar0301/hackathon_web/README.md

-# HackathonAcm
+# Hackathon Acm CEG

-This project is a simple login system made using:
+This project is a simple Car rental system made using:
 Angular
 Node JS
 Mysql